Nats-ji/FSCMC/README.md

  - Add Control Panel
  - Add typelog view page
  - Add config file for easy configuration
- - Add the fuction of loading the tasks from file
+ - Add the function of loading the tasks from file
  - Add the function to create more chatrooms
  - Add the ability to switch between fully-synchronous and quasi-synchronous mode